Abhishek-MLDL/IrisSeg/README.md

 This is the matlab  implementation of the paper
-***IrisSeg: A Fast and Robust Iris Segmentation Framework for Non-Ideal Iris Images*** This code is provided for learning and benchmarking.
+***IrisSeg: A Fast and Robust Iris Segmentation Framework for Non-Ideal Iris Images*** This code is provided only for Research Purpose.
 Algorithms details are given in the paper.